 Steve Jobs agreed with the famous principle, “A-level people hire level A people, B-level people hire C-level people.”
 So Apple searches for A-players for crucial roles within their organization, and with good reason.

-The culture of an organization is a fusion of shared beliefs, core values, and practices that dictate the interactions between employees and management.
-It mirrors the characteristics of its members.
-As a leader, nurturing and maintaining your organization's culture should be paramount.
+The culture of an organization reflects the shared beliefs, core values, and practices of its members.
+It characterizes interactions between employees and management.
+As a leader, nurturing and maintaining your organization's culture should be a paramount priority.